-Available for homeowners 55 years and older, a reverse mortgage is a home loan that allows you to eliminate your current mortgage payment (if any), withdraw some of your home equity as cash, and continue to live in your home.
+Available for homeowners 55 years and older (for private reverse mortgages) or 62 years and older (for non-HECM reverse mortgages), a reverse mortgage is a home loan that allows you to eliminate your current mortgage payment (if any), withdraw some of your home equity as cash, and continue to live in your home.
 You don’t have to pay taxes on the proceeds or make any monthly payments.
 You can receive the money as a lump sum, a fixed monthly payment, a line of credit you can use when needed, or some combination of those.
 You still pay your property taxes, homeowners insurance and for general home upkeep.
 The loan is repaid only when you are no longer living in your home, either from other assets you have or from the sale of the home.

 - Pros: Eliminate your current mortgage payment — and no new monthly payments.
 Option to receive monthly, tax-free income.

 - Cons: Age requirement.
 Best for those who plan to stay in their home long term.

 Click here to see if you qualify for a reverse mortgage!